26 Places in India That Look Like Their Foreign Travel Twins

 P2: Coorg, Karnataka

 The scenic mountains and landscapes of the hill station Coorg in Karnataka remind us of the highlands and scenic beauty of Scotland.
 It is better to soak in the natural beauty of Coorg in India, rather than applying for a lengthy UK visa to visit Scotland.
-It is also known as Kodagu.
+It’s also known as Kodagu.
 The western ghats of India are the most scenic in the monsoon months from June to September.
 So plan accordingly!

-Q1: Caribbean beaches
+Q1: Caribbean Beaches

-Q2: Goa beaches
+Q2: Goa Beaches

 R1: Damnoen Saduak Floating Market, Thailand